 8. McLane Creek Nature Trail, Capitol State Forest

 This gentle nature loop offers streamside views of spawning chum salmon in November and early December, depending on rainfall.
-Salmon Stewards are sometimes stationed at McLane Creek on November weekends; we're attempting to confirm for 2019.
-Everyone is welcome to join the Chum Salmon and Cider Celebration on Sunday, Nov.
-10, 11:30 a.m.–2 p.m.
+In a typical year, Salmon Stewards are sometimes stationed at McLane Creek on November weekends — not for 2020, unfortunately.
 To reach the McLane Creek Nature Trail from Olympia, drive west on Mud Bay Road and turn south onto Delphi Road.
 Turn right at the sign for the trail.
 You will need a Discover Pass to park.

 9. Kennedy Creek, Mason County, northwest of Olympia